davidben/http-client-hint-reliability/draft-davidben-http-client-hint-reliability.md

 * Do new ACCEPT_CH frames override the whole set or implement some kind of update?
 Overriding the whole set seems simplest and most consistent with an EXTENDED_SETTINGS variant.

-* Should the client reject the ACCEPT_CH frame if there are unexpected origins in there?
+* Should the user agent reject the ACCEPT_CH frame if there are unexpected origins in there?
 Deferring avoids needing to worry about this, and ignoring the unused ones may interact better with secondary certs.

 * Should ACCEPT_CH frames be deferred or just written to the cache when received?
 Deferred simplifies reasoning about bad origins, predictive connections, etc., but means interactions between ACCEPT_CH and Accept-CH are more complex (see below).